Zone boréale

 1 | Ethnographic research

-One of the project’s first steps involved carrying out ethnographic research methods to better understand users and other project stakeholders.
-We first interviewed nine tourists and excursionists to get a clearer idea of their perception of agrotourism and related needs.
-We then visited five local producers and artisans from the Saguenay–Lac-Saint-Jean region to discover their reality and the experience they offered on-site.
-Finally, we concluded with an interview with the commissioning organization to better understand their team’s challenges and their vision for the project.
+One of the first phases of the project involved conducting ethnographic research to better understand users and key stakeholders.
+We began by interviewing nine tourists and excursionists to gain insight into their perceptions of agrotourism and related needs.
+We then visited five local producers and artisans in the Saguenay–Lac-Saint-Jean region to better understand their realities and the on-site experiences they offer.
+Finally, we interviewed the commissioning organization to clarify their internal challenges and long-term vision for the project.

 Ethnographic research pictures